 PowerSchool gradebook lists students’ in-class assessment scores, but these assessment scores do not necessarily factor into students’ report card grades if they do not seem to accurately represent students’ overall understanding of the subject material.

-MAPs assessments are separate from quarterly report card grades.
+MAP assessments are separate from quarterly report card grades.
 Reading and Math MAP assessments are standardized tests that students take on iPads in Fall, Spring, and Winter to measure students’ academic growth and performance.
-MAPs assessments do not measure each student’s understanding of the specific content of our kindergarten curriculum, but instead they measure each student’s broad understanding of reading and math.
+MAPs do not measure each student’s understanding of the specific content of our kindergarten curriculum, but instead they measure each student’s broad understanding of reading and math.